Chartered Physiotherapist Specialising in the Thoroughbred racehorse

 • Globetrotting Mishriff, World’s Best Turf Horse 2021, with prize earnings close to £12 million.
 His glittering CV includes the Saudi Cup (2021), Dubai Sheema Classic (2021), Juddmonte International (2021), and French Derby (2020).

-• Cartier Champion Three-year-old Colt 2020 and Champion Older Horse 2021, Palace Pier, retired as World Champion miler with 5 Group 1s to his name.
-Rated the best racehorse in the world after his Lockinge and Queen Anne wins in 2021, he also won the St James’s Palace Stakes 2020 and is the only back-to-back winner of the Prix Jacques Le Marois this century.
+Cartier Champion Three-year-old Colt 2020 and Champion Older Horse 2021, Palace Pier, retired as World Champion miler with 5 Group 1s to his name.
+Rated the best racehorse in the world after his Lockinge and Queen Anne wins in 2021, he also won the St James’s Palace Stakes 2020.

 • The people’s favourite, Lady Bowthorpe, brought the house down at Glorious Goodwood when winning the Nassau Stakes.
 The Racehorse Owners Association rightly crowned her Top Filly or Mare 2021.